Backflow / Cross Connection

 As of April 17, 2018, testing on residential assemblies is performed by the BWA once every 3 years at no cost.
 Commercial customers are billed at a cost of $40.00 per inch valve size.
 Residential and commercial customers who prefer to have the test performed by a private tester must notify the BWA of this choice.

-Testers must use this Texas Commission on Environmental Quality Test Report Form (PDF) when testing backflow assemblies in Benbrook.
+Testers must use this TCEQ (Texas Commission on Environmental Quality) Test Report Form (PDF) when testing backflow assemblies in Benbrook.
 BWA’s information is included on the form.
+The completed form can be uploaded to BWA using the Private Tester Backflow Test Upload form.

 For more information on the Backflow and Cross Connection Control program, contact Belinda Pattison at 817-443-3116 or BPattison@BenbrookWater.com.